• Home

 strenuous exercise and immunity and nutrition

-Russian researchers have concluded from a new review of multiple human trials that strenuous exercise will reduce immune function, and that competitive athletes and others who work out strenuously require more dietary nutrients.
+Russian researchers concluded from a large review of multiple human trials that strenuous exercise will reduce immune function.
+Furthermore, they found that competitive athletes and others who work out strenuously require more dietary nutrients.

 Multiple studies over the past two decades have confirmed that too much exercise hurts the immune system by depleting both cellular and humoral immunity.
 The line has been drawn on what is now being termed as “over-training” or “strenuous exercise” as opposed to “moderate exercise.”